ncats/translator-modules/README.md

 conda activate translator-modules
 ```

+Some IDE's (e.g. PyCharm) may also have provisions for directly creating such a **virtualenv**.
+This should work fine.

 ## Installation of Dependencies

 Making sure that your pip version is 3.7 compliant.
 The **translator-modules** package is not yet available